-Note: Some parts of this feature are available in SharpCloud versions v9.2.0215 and later
+Note: Some aspects of this feature are version dependant.

-You can imagine the wall view as a blank canvas, allowing you to drag and drop items anywhere on the screen that suits you.
+You can imagine the wall view as a blank canvas, allowing you to drag and drop items anywhere on the canvas that suits your requirements.

 Wall Views are also fantastic for creating dashboards/landing pages using annotations (example below).
 Because wall views have no required structure or axis, you can easily filter out all items and have a canvas for a landing page to be created on.

 Note: Wall View Attributes are available in SharpCloud v9.2.0215 and later.